Eadweard Muybridge: 1872–1879: Stanford and horse gaits

 In 1872, the former governor of California, Leland Stanford, a businessman and race-horse owner, hired Muybridge for a portfolio depicting his mansion and other possessions, including his racehorse Occident.

 Stanford also wanted a proper picture of the horse at full speed, and was frustrated that the existing depictions and descriptions seemed incorrect.
 The human eye could not fully break down the action at the quick gaits of the trot and gallop.
 Up until this time, most artists painted horses at a trot with one foot always on the ground; and at a full gallop with the front legs extended forward and the hind legs extended to the rear, and all feet off the ground.
 There are stories that Stanford had made a $25,000 bet on his theories about horse locomotion, but no evidence has been found of such a wager.
-Instead, it has been estimated that he would spend a total of $50,000 over the next several years, to fund his investigations.
+However, it has been estimated that Stanford spent a total of $50,000 over the next several years to fund his investigations.

 In 1873, Muybridge managed to use a single camera to shoot a small and very fuzzy picture of the racehorse Occident running, at Union Park racetrack in Sacramento.
 Because of the insensitivity of the photographic emulsions used, early pictures were little more than blurry silhouettes.
 They both agreed that the image lacked quality, but Stanford was excited to finally have a reliable depiction of a running horse.
 No copy of this earliest image has yet resurfaced.

 Muybridge promised to study better solutions, but his work on higher-speed photography would take several years to develop, and was also delayed by events in his personal life.
 With the aid of engineers and technicians from the Central Pacific Railroad (Stanford was one of the founding directors), Muybridge experimented with ever-faster mechanical shutters, and began developing state-of-the-art electrically-triggered mechanisms.
 He also experimented with more sensitive photographic emulsions to work with the shorter exposure times.